 In general, Vivian Manning-Schaffel at NBC News reports that researchers believe that caffeine consumption is associated with living longer, while antioxidants in coffee might account for other health benefits associated with the brew.

-Still, scientists are pouring over the details to figure out how it all works.
+Still, scientists are poring over the details to figure out how it all works.